Abonite/MACPU-FPGA/README.md

 ## About

 This is a personal contact project.
 Continuously updating.
+For more information about the algorithm model of the CPU, you can check [here](https://github.com/Abonite/MACPU-model).
+About the assembler of the CPU, you can check [here](https://github.com/Abonite/MACPU-Assembler).

 ## ISA